Prava0712/Image-Classification-Using-CNNs/README.md

 print("Training data shape:", x_train.shape)
 print("Test data shape:", x_test.shape)

-# Task 1: Data Exploration and Preparation (2 Marks)
+# Task 1: Data Exploration and Preparation
 Instructions:
 1. Display 5 sample images along with their corresponding labels after loading.
 2. Print the shape of the dataset and the count of unique labels.